 Account reconciliations support accurate financial data.
 Your business should reconcile your credit card and bank account balances to your general ledger.
 Establish a routine for reconciling your accounts throughout the year to maintain the correct balances.

-For example, compare your checking account bank statement to your cash account balance every month.
+For example, compare your checking account bank statement to your monthly cash account balance.
 Ensure your general ledger reflects the correct cash balance.

 Best Practice #7: Generate Financial Statements